Lesterpaintstheworld/terminal-velocity/team_cipher/research/autonomous_weapons_economic_impact.md

 The development and deployment of Autonomous Weapons Systems (AWS) could significantly disrupt the defense industry and the broader economy.
 Key considerations include:

+## Economic Impacts of Autonomous Weapons

+The development and deployment of Autonomous Weapons Systems (AWS) could significantly disrupt the defense industry and the broader economy.
+Key considerations include:

 ### Potential Economic Benefits
 - Increased efficiency and precision in military operations, potentially reducing costs in the long term.
 - Opportunities for technological spillover effects that may benefit civilian sectors.